-When we approach the process of recovery with honesty, open-mindedness and willingness to apply the principles of the Twelve Steps to our lives, we will soon begin to see the rewards.
+When we approach the process of recovery with honesty, open-mindedness, and willingness to apply the principles of the Twelve Steps to our lives, we will soon begin to see the rewards.

-We will become able to surrender our self-defeating behavior.
+We will become able to surrender our self-defeating behavior behavior.
 We will find that we have the strength and insight to make good choices for ourselves.
-Our ability to act positively on behalf of our health, jobs, families, and bank accounts will amaze us.
-We will find that others are doing things for themselves which we thought we had to do for them.
+Our ability to act positively on behalf of our health, families, jobs, and bank accounts will amaze us.
+We will find that others are doing things for themselves, which we thought we had to do for them.
 Our ability to give and receive love will expand tremendously, and we will become increasingly available for loving relationships with others.

 We will recover the feeling of joy.
 We will become more honest with ourselves and experience a new comfort in our intimate relationships.
 We will feel the security that arises from true fellowship with others in the program, knowing that we are loved and accepted just as we are.
 Feelings of failure and inadequacy will be replaced by self-confidence and independence of spirit.
-We will no longer depend on other people to provide us with an identity or sense of self-worth.
+We will no longer expect other people to provide us with an identity or a sense of self-worth.
 We will find the courage to be true to ourselves.
-We will know peace of mind and feel a stronger connection with the Higher Power of our understanding, and our hope will turn to faith that God is really working in our lives, as we explore the wonders of serenity, dignity and emotional growth.
+We will know peace of mind and feel a stronger connection with the Higher Power of our understanding, and our hope will turn to faith that God is really working in our lives, as we explore the wonders of serenity, dignity, and emotional growth.